niondevi/clipsidian/README.md

 ## Support

-For any issues, feature requests, or questions, please open an issue on our [GitHub repository](https://github.com/niondevi/clipsidian).
+For any issues, feature requests, or questions, please open an [issue](https://github.com/niondevi/clipsidian/issues).

 ## Contributing

 We welcome contributions to Clipsidian!
-If you like the project and want to contribute, you can support us on [GitHub](https://github.com/clipsidian/extension), [Patreon](https://www.patreon.com/niondevi), or [Ko-fi](https://ko-fi.com/niondevi).
+If you like the project and want to contribute, you can support us on [Patreon](https://www.patreon.com/niondevi) or [Ko-fi](https://ko-fi.com/niondevi).

 ## Acknowledgements